master/tensorflow-riemopt/README.md

 ## References

- If you find TensorFlow ManOpt useful in your research, please cite:
+ If you find TensorFlow RiemOpt useful in your research, please cite:

 ```
 @misc{smirnov2021tensorflow,
-      title={TensorFlow ManOpt: a library for optimization on Riemannian manifolds},
+      title={TensorFlow RiemOpt: a library for optimization on Riemannian manifolds},
       author={Oleg Smirnov},
       year={2021},
       eprint={2105.13921},